npuee/npu-cdoc-encrypt/README.md

 ## References

 - libcdoc — The `cdoc-tool.exe` included with this module is based on the open-eid/libcdoc project (https://github.com/open-eid/libcdoc/) and has been adapted for use here.
-A fork containing the updated source and compiled binaries is available at https://github.com/npuee/libcdoc.
+A fork containing the updated source is available at https://github.com/npuee/libcdoc.

 ## Changelog